 You know what else he said?
 “There is nothing wrong with a traffic law which says you have to stop for a red light.
 But… when a man is bleeding to death, the ambulance goes through those red lights at top speed.. . .
 There is a fire raging now for the Negroes and the poor of this society. . .”
 And he called for “massive civil disobedience. . . at least as forceful as an ambulance with its siren on full.”

 Dr. Martin Luther King, Jr. would be an 88 year old man today with a ton of work left to do.
 So I’m glad you choose love over hate because hate is too big a burden.
-Congrats on that amazing work.
+Again, congrats on that amazing work.
 Thanks for sharing.
 I’m glad you like the dream of little white children holding hands with little Black children.

 Now wake the fuck up and get ready for the nightmare of a law and order administration that erroneously thinks that civil disobedience = a war on police.
 Who promises to bring order without justice.
 You want that dream?
-Educate yourself on what the Movement for Black Lives really means and stands for.
+Educate yourself on what BLM or the Movement for Black Lives really means and stands for.
 Share that dream.